-Our Engage Grant Progression Fund is open for researchers and experimental and technical staff at any level, including doctoral students, who wish to advance their own public engagement practice.
+Our Engage Grants: Progression Fund is open for researchers and experimental and technical staff at any level, including doctoral students, who wish to advance their public engagement with research practice.
 This is particularly aimed at those researchers and experimental and technical staff who have prior experience with public engagement and would like to develop their skills further.

 Examples of Progression Fund activities include (but not limited to):

 - expanding existing engagement activities (your own, or others) to new public groups or delivering in a different context

 - developing a particular aspect of your own public engagement work

 - developing public engagement leadership and facilitation skills or carrying out Faculty / Department / Research Group specific engagement activities

 - small-scale pilots of innovative engagement activities to evaluate what works and does not for all involved

 An application can cover one or more of the above activities or other relevant ideas not listed but must not exceed £3,500.
 The grant cannot be used to cover time for the researcher(s) or staff member(s) involved.